Which? Elderly Care

-Memory Way Cafes offer a warm and welcoming environment for informal social gatherings for people living with dementia together with their family carers.
-It is an opportunity for carers and people living with dementia to share stories or similar experiences over tea and cake and to seek support and advice from a social care professional.
-Carers and and those they care for enjoy activities and speakers together.
-The Cafe is informal, relaxed and offers a confidential environment.
+Memory Way Cafes offer a warm and welcoming environment for people living with dementia together with their family carers.
+It is an opportunity for family carers to share stories and to seek support and advice from a social care professional, while those they care for enjoy stimulating activities apart from their family carers.
+The Cafe is informal, relaxed and offers a confidential and empathetic environment.

 Support group